bigabig/faithfulness/README.md

 - [SentenceTransformers](https://www.sbert.net/) (used for NER, OpenIE, QGQA, SentSim, SRL)

 ## Troubleshooting 🛠
 There are currently problems when installing allennlp and jsonnet.
-If you encounter "_Building wheel for jsonnet (setup.py) ... error_" during the installation please try:
+If you encounter "Building wheel for jsonnet (setup.py) ... error_" during the installation please try:
 ```
 apt-get install make
 apt-get install g++